Video Game Review: Dead Rising 4

 Pretty much everything in the game is done tongue in cheek, and that includes the performances from the voice actors led by newcomer Victor Nosslo, who replaces Terence Rotolo as West and does a great job setting the tone.
 His dialogue is smartly written and delivered with just the right mix of smugness and self deprecation.
 The holiday-themed soundtrack nails it as well.

-A few months later, West is approached by ZDC agent Brad Park with the opportunity to clear his name if he’ll return to Willamette to investigate another massive zombie outbreak.
-To unravel the mystery he’ll need to rely on all his journalistic skills… and kill tens of thousands of the undead!
+A few months later, he is approached by ZDC agent Brad Park with the opportunity to clear his name if he’ll return to Willamette to investigate another massive zombie outbreak.
+To unravel the mystery, West will need to rely on all his journalistic skills… and kill tens of thousands of the undead!

 There are potential weapons strewn throughout the world and finding new and exotic ways to kill the undead is the game’s biggest allure.
 Some longtime fans may consider the changes — such as no timer or story co-op — to be a bridge too far, and to that line of thinking we must concede DR4’s lack of difficulty feels like an obvious concession to woo a more casual audience.